 - Url – we can add a website address here and when the recording is being watched, the website will be displayed in the DMU Replay viewer at the time of the Event.

 We can also delete the Event from this screen, once the desired changes have been made, click the OK button.

 There will always be a ‘DV’ stream – in this example, this is the Audio stream.
-If when recording, a device or camera was recorded using the Primary Source this visual stream will be permanently attached to the audio and become part of the DV stream in the Advanced Editor view.
+If when recording, a device or camera was recorded using the Primary Source this visual stream will be permanently attached to the audio and become part of the DV stream in the Editor.
 By recording all streams as Secondary Capture Devices we are able to edit and/or remove visual streams without interrupting the audio.

 It is not recommended that the timings are altered here as this will remove the synchronisation between streams.

 5. To delete a stream click the Settings button.
 This will open the main settings for the recording.

 6. Click on Streams to the left and using the ‘x’, delete the undesired Stream.